2015 Open Championship: Open Qualifying Series

 The Open Qualifying Series (OQS) consisted of 10 events from the six major tours.
 Places were available to the leading players (not otherwise exempt) who finished in the top n and ties.
 In the event of ties, positions went to players ranked highest according to that week's OWGR.

 Final Qualifying

 The Final Qualifying events were played on 30 June at four courses covering Scotland and the North-West, Central and South-coast regions of England.
 Three qualifying places were available at each location.
-(RQ) indicates a player who had played in Regional Qualifying on 22 June: players with an Official World Golf Ranking were exempt from Regional Qualifying, as was Paul Dunne because he had played at Royal Liverpool in 2014.